The best time to visit Portugal for surfing, weather, deals, and events

 Remember that the tourist movement in the country, especially in Lisbon and Porto, starts to grow from April on.
 But even then, the central streets and monuments are not as crowded as in summer.

-The same happens in September and October when there is a drop in demand.
+The same happens in September and October, when demand drops.

 Overall, during the shoulder season, temperatures are favorable for those who do not want to be cold, and the lines are shorter.